 Must see: While the main port, Santa Maria, is where all the tourists land, it’s worth trekking northwards to Malfa, a tiny village that sits between the foot of a mountain and a series of sheer white cliffs.
 It’s here that the island’s beauty is on full display.

 The one for going off grid: Isle of Skye

-Must see: The Fairy Pools – an epic series of criss-crossing waterfalls that plunge into crystalline rock pools – are a must on a summer trip to the island, since you can splash around in the bracing spring water.Book flights and holidays to Scotland
+Must see: The Fairy Pools – an epic series of criss-crossing waterfalls that plunge into crystalline rock pools – are a must on a summer trip to the island, since you can splash around in the bracing spring water.Book holidays to Scotland Book flights to Scotland

 The one for epic scenery: Lofoten Islands